Nutty

 Let’s dive into that a bit more.
 Expert-managed investment apps offer a range of simple investment options that suit different types of people.
 They’re often categorised into risk levels (don’t let the word risk put you off), from low risk to higher risk.

-With higher risk, the aim is to grow your money as much as possible (sensibly), and there’s normally more ups-and-downs along the way – but over the long-term, this should smooth out.
+With higher risk, the aim is to grow your money as much as possible (sensibly), and there’s normally more ups-and-downs along the way – but over the long-term this should make you more money.
 And with lower risk options, there’s less ups-and-downs, but your money is likely to grow slower.

 Investing risk level